pmean/build-website/text/05/ConfidenceInterval-05.md

 statistically and clinically significant reduction.
-In the original paper, the authors show several results, and the one that is perhaps the most important is the proportion of patients who score 28 or less on the Children\'s Depression Rating Scale.
+In the original paper, the authors show several results, and the one that is perhaps the most important is the proportion of patients who score 28 or less on the Children's Depression Rating Scale.
 By this criteria, 36% of the treated patients and 24% of the control patients showed improvement.

 One way to see if the results of a study are clinically significant is